 What do the early church fathers say about Peter being in Rome?

-• Clement (35-99ad) writes (p11) of Peter’s martyrdom but does not say where it happened.
+- Clement (35-99ad) writes (p11) of Peter’s martyrdom but does not say where it happened.
 Clement, however, was the bishop of Rome.
-If Peter was martyred in Rome, how would Clement not know this?
+If Peter was martyred in Rome, he surely would have known of it.
+See Jackson p261.

-• Ignatius denies (p75) that he issued commands as Peter and Paul did and says nothing more.
+- Ignatius denies (p75) that he issued commands as Peter and Paul did, but he says nothing more about them.

 Did Peter and Paul found the church at Rome?

 First, we know that there were Jews from Rome in Jerusalem on the day of Pentecost and that these Jews were converted to Christ.
-Paul had not yet been converted (Acts 9:1), and Peter had not even come to embrace the gentile mission.
-(Acts 10:34-35) It’s far more likely that these Jewish Christians took their faith back with them to Rome and founded the church there.
+Second, we know that Paul had yet been converted (Acts 9:1), and Peter had not yet come to embrace the gentile mission.
+(Acts 10:34-35) Therefore, Peter did not found the church at Rome.
+The founding of the Roman church was by these Jewish Christians who took their faith back with them to Rome and began to worship there.
+Peter did not arrive in Rome until decades after it had been founded.

 What does Eusebius say about this?